Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Flatten the Platen

 If you need to make sure the platen is super flat and don’t want to experiment with ceramic glass, you can simply use the sanding belt to make it smoother.
 Why would you want to do this?
-The sanders run more smoothly and quietly after their platens are flattened.
+The bench sanders run more smoothly and quietly after their platens are flattened.
 It only takes a few simple steps:

 - Get a 3-4in board that is as long as the platen.